yumkong/clone_of_rpnbf/README.md

 liu@0929
-This repo is cloned from the above published research work for study and practice, all rights belong to the original authors.
+This repo is cloned from the following published research work for study and practice, all rights belong to the original authors.

 ==========================================